veenayaksirohi/JavaScript_Learning/javascript_notes.md

 ## 2. variables in javascript

+### 2.1 const
+// ...explanation and code for const...

+### 2.2 let
+// ...explanation and code for let...

+### 2.3 var
+// ...explanation and code for var...

+### 2.4 key difference let vs var scope
+// ...explanation and code for key difference let vs var scope...

+### 2.5 undefined variables
+// ...explanation and code for undefined variables...

 In JavaScript, we use variables to store data.
 There are three keywords to declare variables: `var`, `let`, and `const`.